ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 Figure 1: IaaS design process

-A high-level example of an e-commerce workload has been provided to assist you with the Design Decision Tool.
+A high-level example of an e-commerce workload has been provided to assist you with learning how to use the Design Decision Tool.
 After reviewing the example you can then apply the concepts to your workload.

 ## Indie Tix, Online Ticket Retailer (e-Commerce Example)